Is disability the same as Social Security?

 The Social Security Administration (SSA) has a strict any-occupation definition of disability that covers a specific and limited set of severe medical conditions listed in the SSA’s Blue Book.
 That means that SSDI only pays benefits for long-lasting or permanent medical issues that make you incapable of doing any work of any kind.
 If you’re a teacher, a plumber, or a brain surgeon, it doesn’t matter if a disability prevents you from working in your field – you will not qualify for SSDI benefits as long as you are physically able to hold any job, no matter how unskilled or low-paying.

 The process of getting for SSDI benefits is notably stringent.
-The initial application requires extensive documentation and can take months to complete – and about 2/3 of these claims are rejected2.
-While the initial decision can be appealed, the process can stretch out for years.
-However, if your claim is accepted, you’ll start receiving payments once the elimination period is over, and the average monthly benefit is slightly over $1,000.
-2
+The initial application requires extensive documentation and can take months to complete – and about 2/3 of these claims are rejected.2 To be eligible, you must meet the strict criteria, including a documented disability that prevents any work.
+While the initial decision can be appealed, the process can stretch out for years; but you may receive retroactive benefits for up to 12 months if the disability can be documented.

-How long can you receive SSDI?
-The benefit period lasts until age 65 (unless your disability resolves itself earlier), at which point you should qualify for Social Security retirement benefits.
+If and when benefits are eventually approved, the amount paid based is on your past earnings record and you start receiving payments once the elimination period is over.
+The average monthly benefit is $1,538, 2 and the benefit period lasts until age 65 (unless your disability resolves itself earlier), at which point you should qualify for Social Security retirement benefits.

 Does SSDI provide enough protection?

 Compared to other kinds of disability insurance, SSDI has a generous benefit period.
 However, due to the strict “any-occupation” definition of disability, you won’t qualify for benefits unless you suffer a catastrophic disability.
 That can be a problem for professionals and tradespeople who have spent years getting educational degrees and certifications that allow them to earn high wages: it could force them to accept any kind of job or forego income entirely.
-And even if you do qualify for SSDI, the benefit amount of just over $1,000 may not be enough for most people to live on.
+And even if you do qualify for SSDI, the benefit amount of just over $1,500 may not be enough for most people to live on.
 That’s why experts say you shouldn’t rely on SSDI alone for long term disability income protection.

 How SSDI compares to other types of disability coverage